Center-for-Proteomics-and-Metabolomics/GlycoDash/README.md

 The ```alfa``` branch is the development branch.

-The ```beta``` branch contains the version of the dashboard that is currently running on the cpmtools server.
+The ```beta``` branch contains the version of the dashboard that is currently running on the cpmtools server within the LUMC.